-Perhaps the most famous painting for the Sistine Chapel before Michelangelo was a fresco by Pietro Perugino.
-Perugino carried on what Masaccio and others had been doing beforehand, but he was able to compose forms in space unlike anyone had previously done.
+Perhaps the most famous painting in the Sistine Chapel before Michelangelo’s time was one by fresco by Pietro Perugino called “Christ Handing the Keys of the Kingdom to Saint Peter”.
+Perugino carried on what Masaccio and others had been doing before, but he was able to place his painted forms in depicted space in a new and convincing way.

-He was commissioned by Pope Sixtus IV (reigned 1471-1484) to paint part of a cycle of frescoes for the Sistine Chapel in Rome.
-As far as the composition is concerned, the most striking element is line, through which Perugino has almost left us with a textbook case study of one-point linear perspective.
+Perugino began his work after he was commissioned by Pope Sixtus IV (reigned 1471-1484) to paint part of a cycle of frescoes for the Sistine Chapel in Rome.
+The end result was a quintessential example of Early Renaissance painting that reduced the “flatness” of the two-dimensional surface and created a believable appearance of a scene in three dimensions.
+As far as the composition is concerned, the most striking element is line, through which Perugino almost left us with a textbook case study of one-point linear perspective.
 While the series of horizontal lines divide foreground from background, the diagonal orthogonal lines create the appearance of depth as they converge at the vanishing point near the doorway of the building in the background.
-The result of all this is that the scene takes place on what appears to be a large grid which allows us to quite clearly ascertain the distance between figures in the foreground, middle ground, and background.
-Add to this Perugino’s use of aerial perspective (e.g. the fading hills to the immediate left of the temple) and we have a prime example of early Renaissance perspectival techniques which have created a three-dimensional space on a two-dimensional picture plane.
+The result is that the scene takes place on what appears to be a large grid which allows viewers to quite clearly ascertain the distance between figures in the foreground, middle ground, and background.
+In addition, Perugino used aerial perspective to make the hills on either side of the temple appear to fade into the background.
+Both types of perspective help the viewer understand visually that the scene is anchored realistically in three dimensions, even though it was obviously painted on a two-dimensional picture plane.

 The subject matter of the scene was taken from Matthew 16:13-19: